-Perrie Edwards Love Life: Singer Posts Sweet Snap Of Alex Oxlade-Chamberlrlain
+Perrie Edwards’ Love Life: Singer Posts Sweet Snap Of Alex Oxlade-Chamberlain

 “It’s early days and they’re still getting to know each other,” the source added.
 “Alex fully supports her as he too wants to be known as a footballer, not dating a pop star.”

 That was then, however.
 Perrie’s recent Instagram photo has undoubtedly reignited public interest in her love life.
-Let’s hope that both Perrie Edwards and Alex Oxlade Chamberlain are prepared to handle it.
+Let’s hope that both Perrie Edwards and Alex Oxlade-Chamberlain are prepared to handle it.

 Tell us, what do you think about this recent development in Perrie Edward’s love life?
 Do you think that Perrie and Alex are in it for the long haul?
-Or, do you think this is typical attention seeking celeb behavior?
+Or, do you think this is typical attention-seeking celeb behavior?

 Sound off in the comment section below.